cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 implement the decaf448 prime-order group using edwards448 points as internal representations.

-A "decaf448 group element" is the abstract element of the prime order group.
+A "decaf448 group element" is the abstract element of the prime-order group.
 An "element encoding" is the unique reversible encoding of a group element.
 An "internal representation" is a point on the curve used to implement decaf448.
 Each group element can have multiple